ArArgyridis/LogRatio/README.md

 # LogRatio
-An algorithm created to compute the log ratio of radar images using GDAL and OpenMP The program curently accepts the input created from the georeferencer after image calibration.
+An algorithm created to compute changes from the log ratio using GDAL and OpenMP The program curently accepts the input created from the RangeDoppler Terrain Correction after image calibration.

 Usage: LogRatio image1 image2 polarization threshold output_file